-From eternity past, theGod’s , His manifold wisdom and plan were His c-His bride.
-I liken them to extravagant only these gifts are given to us so that His glory can be manifest through us Paul was entrusted with and unwraps them for us in his epistles.
-Sof them in the book of ,this
+From eternity past, the mysteries of God’s Kingdom, His manifold wisdom and plan were bequest to His church-His bride.
+I liken them to extravagant wedding gifts only these gifts are given to us so that His glory can be manifest through us (1 Corinthians 2:9-16; Luke 8:10).
+Paul was entrusted with twenty such gifts and unwraps them for us in his epistles.
+Six of them are in the book of Ephesians.
+What began as a twelve-week study, has morphed into this series entitled The Profound Mystery of Christ and His Bride.

-If you did book one, , then you know that had some success at.
+If you did book one, Spiritual Matchmaking, then you know that I’ve had some success at matchmaking.
 But that’s not what the book is about.
-As the name implies, in book one, cupids’ arrow was aimed atingthe heavenly Bridegroom, the Lord Jesus.
-Hence, .
+As the name implies, in book one, cupids’ arrow was aimed at introducing people to the heavenly Bridegroom, the Lord Jesus.
+Hence, the title -- Spiritual Matchmaking.
 The intended target of this second book is the bride of Christ- the church.
 If you are totally confused at this point, and have no idea what I am talking about, I implore you to please read Spiritual Matchmaking first.
 Then this will all make sense.

 Just to clarify, the bride of Christ and the church are the people who have been twice born, saved from their sins, purchased by God through the blood of His Son – Jesus Christ.
 He is the lover of your soul; the heavenly Bridegroom.
 The church is His bride and this study is written for her.
-Before you decide if this study is for you, I’ll add this caveat: Regardless of your station of life, be it, this is not a Bible.’s.
+Before you decide if this study is for you, I’ll add this caveat: Regardless of your station of life, be it single, divorced, or widowed, this is not a Bible study about marriage.
+It’s about our union with God in Christ.
 By the grace of God, I have been married for over three decades, therefore, I write from the framework of my personal context.
 Your marital status is inconsequential.
 What matters is that God’s Word is living, relevant and if you will lean in and apply your heart to seek Him, Jesus will meet you in the pages of your Bible.

 The bride of Christ is the target of this study, but what specifically, is its purpose?
 In short, the aim of this study is to fulfill Jesus’ last command and Great Commission.
 Let me explain.
-Once a person’s been properly introduced to the Lord Jesus, and accepted His proposal, it’s sort.
-E speaking,,How’s a woman supposed to deal with all ?
-Particularly, when she after Herein lies the million-dollar question.
+Once a person’s been properly introduced to the Lord Jesus, and accepted His proposal, it’s sort of like getting married.
+Everything is new, and exciting, yet unfamiliar.
+Both spiritually and physically speaking, we are treading on sacred, yet, uncharted ground.
+How’s a woman supposed to deal with all these life altering changes?
+Particularly, when she doesn’t have godly role models in which to pattern her life after (Titus 2:3-13).
+Herein lies the million-dollar question.
 Actuality, this study was birthed out of my own predicament and quest to find the answer.
-After thirty years of ministering to women in the church, ’m convinced I’m not alone.
+After thirty years of ministering to women in the church, I’m convinced I’m not alone.
 The good news is, this Bible study is intended to get you started on this life transforming journey, but you can’t go solo (Ecclesiastes 4:9-13).